 Installing desktop applications

-Installation of Cresset’s desktop applications Flare, Spark, Forge and Torch is straightforward.
+Installation of Cresset’s desktop applications Flare, Spark, and Forge is straightforward.
 All of them involve a similar set of steps detailed below, however, Spark requires additional steps to install the databases.

 On first execution, some operating systems will warn that the Cresset applications are requesting access to the internet.
 If the applications are run locally, internet access is not required, and they can be blocked by the firewall.
 However, to access remote resources, database updates or a remote Cresset Engine Broker service, internet access will be required.

 Installing the main applications

 - Browse to the Windows folder of the distribution media or locate the installer in your Downloads folder.

-- Double-click the executable file.
+- Double-click the executable installer file.
 Installers are named according to the application and version that you are installing.

 - Follow the on-screen instructions.
 If you have a previous version of the application installed, then this will be removed before installing the new version.